ICI3D/DAIDD/schedule/shadow.md

 - Video lecture: The SIR model family - conceptual framework and introduction to difference and differential equations NOTE (dushoff) will look into using existing lecture
 - Video lecture: Modeling in practice: The life cycle of a modeling project, from conception to publication NOTE (hargrove)
 - Video lecture: Faculty research presentation NOTE (dushoff) [video](https://www.youtube.com/watch?v=N4qWzM044ns)

+- 22:00 Tea with North American Faculty

+- 11:00 Tea with African Faculty

 ### Tuesday